Pylons/pyramid/docs/narr/hooks.rst

 chain ordering by supplying ``under`` or ``over`` (or both) arguments to :meth:`~pyramid.config.Configurator.add_tween`.
 These hints are only used used when an explicit tween chain is not used (when the ``pyramid.tweens`` configuration value is not set).
+See :ref:`explicit_tweens` for a description of how to set an explicit tweens list.

 Allowable values for ``under`` or ``over`` (or both) are: